-Membership and use of our leisure centres declined to near nil in the pandemic and it was fully anticipated that income targets (attendances and memberships) could not recover fully this year.
-However they are on track to recover to pre pandemic levels by the end of the financial year.
-As a result there is a projected in year overspend in Leisure and Culture of £797k.
-Despite the encouraging trends, lost income to the service is likely to be £1,287k for this year.
-The service is mitigating the overspend by reducing costs on casual staff (£404k) and other minor expenditure (£86k) where possible.
+Membership and use of our leisure centres declined to near nil in the pandemic and it was anticipated that income targets (attendances and memberships) could not recover fully this year.
+However, they are on track to return to pre-pandemic levels by the end of the financial year.
+As a result, there is a projected in year overspend in Leisure and Culture of £873k.
+Despite the encouraging trends, lost income to the service is likely to be £1,321k for this year.
+The service is mitigating the overspend by reducing costs on casual staff (£470k).
+Minor offsetting expenditure / income variances account for the £22k balance.

-Social Care services are projecting an overspend of £694k.
+Social Care services are projecting an overspend of £1,532k.
 Underspends are largely due to capacity issues in Residential Beds and Home Care provision where it remains difficult to recruit staff.
 Several initiatives have been launched to address this albeit success in recruitment to meet assessed need is likely to worsen the financial position.
 Overspends are due to increased demand for services e.g. Direct Payments and in areas where budget savings proposals remain difficult to deliver as Social Work teams have prioritised the safe delivery of key services, meaning that the department has been unable to progress some of the planned savings' proposals.
 In year inflationary pressures on the sector make the financial position additionally challenging.

-Older People's budgets are forecasting an underspend of £833k.
+Older People's budgets are forecasting an underspend of £482k.
 There are significant underspends as a result of reduced provision of day services due to COVID19 restrictions and on-going staff vacancies due to staff recruitment issues.

-Physical Disabilities services are underspent by £411k.
+Physical Disabilities services are underspent by £404k.
 This is due to reduced associated costs because of fewer residential and supported living placements and on-going staff vacancies due to staff recruitment issues, offset by high demand for Direct Payments.

-In Learning Disability services, there is an overspend of £1,422k.
-Budgetary pressure remains on Residential and Group Homes / Supported Living as the savings are delayed due to previous COVID19 restrictions and an under-developed market for care in West Wales.
+In Learning Disability services, there is an overspend of £2,309k.
+Budgetary pressure remains on Residential and Group Homes / Supported Living as the savings target are difficult to deliver due to COVID19 restrictions and an under-developed market for care in West Wales.
 Families of adults with learning disabilities are finding it increasingly challenging to cope resulting in more demand for formal care.
-Also, an increased demand for Direct Payments and a lack of availability of alternative provision due contraction in the sector following COVID has added further pressure.
-These pressures have been offset with savings due to the reduction of Day Services and Community Support.
+Also, an increased demand for Direct Payments and a lack of availability of alternative provision due to COVID restrictions has added further pressure.
+These pressures have been partially offset with savings due to the reduction of Day Services and Community Support.

-The overspend in Mental Health of £558k is due to increased demand with the main budget pressure in Residential Beds and Group Homes / Supported Living as the savings delivery is delayed due to previous COVID19 restrictions, an increased demand for Direct Payments, partly offset by on-going staff recruitment difficulties.
+The overspend in Mental Health of £160k is due to increased demand with the main budget pressure in Residential Beds and Group Homes / Supported Living as the savings target are difficult to deliver due to COVID19 restrictions, partly offset by on-going staff recruitment difficulties.

-Support Services is forecasting an underspend of £42k, primarily due to part year vacant posts.
+Support Services is forecasting an underspend of £51k, primarily due to part year vacant posts.

-Council Funded Housing and Public Protection Services are reporting a £232k overspend, primarily due to concerns around income receivable through the court system relating to the work of our financial investigation team and increased pressure on temporary accommodation services.
+Council Funded Housing and Public Protection Services are reporting a £228k overspend, primarily due to concerns around income receivable through the court system relating to the work of our financial investigation team and increased pressure on temporary accommodation services.